dao-duc-tung/fastai-practice/notes/notes.md

 - In this case:
 - Min LR = (Be4 it shoots up = 1e-4)/10 = 1e-5
 - Max LR = (LR at frozon)/5

+## Activation function

+- Is an element-wise function.
+It does calculation on every elements.

 ## Loss function: Mean Squared Error